-Date: February 3, 2023
+Date: February 2, 2024

-Each person whose signature appears below constitutes and appoints each of Richard K. Templeton, Rafael R. Lizardi, Julie C. Knecht and Cynthia Hoff Trochu, or any of them, each acting alone, his or her true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for such person and in his or her name, place and stead, in any and all capacities in connection with the annual report on Form 10-K of Texas Instruments Incorporated for the year ended December 31, 2022, to sign any and all amendments to the Form 10-K and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, each acting alone, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or their substitutes or substitute, may lawfully do or cause to be done by virtue hereof.
+Each person whose signature appears below constitutes and appoints each of Haviv Ilan, Rafael R. Lizardi, Julie C. Knecht and Cynthia Hoff Trochu, or any of them, each acting alone, his or her true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for such person and in his or her name, place and stead, in any and all capacities in connection with the annual report on Form 10-K of Texas Instruments Incorporated for the year ended December 31, 2023, to sign any and all amendments to the Form 10-K and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, each acting alone, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or their substitutes or substitute, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this Report has been signed below by the following persons on behalf of the Registrant and in the capacities indicated as of the 3rd day of February 2023.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this Report has been signed below by the following persons on behalf of the Registrant and in the capacities indicated as of the 2nd day of February 2024.

-/s/ Mark A. Blinn /s/ Todd M. Bluedorn Mark A. Blinn, Director Todd M. Bluedorn, Director /s/ Janet F. Clark /s/ Carrie S. Cox Janet F. Clark, Director Carrie S. Cox, Director /s/ Martin S. Craighead /s/ Jean M. Hobby Martin S. Craighead, Director Jean M. Hobby, Director /s/ Michael D. Hsu /s/ Haviv Ilan Michael D. Hsu, Director Haviv Ilan, Director, Executive Vice President and Chief Operating Officer /s/ Ronald Kirk /s/ Pamela H. Patsley Ronald Kirk, Director Pamela H. Patsley, Director /s/ Robert E. Sanchez /s/ Richard K. Templeton Robert E. Sanchez, Director Richard K. Templeton, Director, Chairman of the Board, President and Chief Executive Officer /s/ Rafael R. Lizardi /s/ Julie C. Knecht Rafael R. Lizardi, Senior Vice President and Chief Financial Officer Julie C. Knecht, Vice President and Chief Accounting Officer
+/s/ Mark A. Blinn /s/ Todd M. Bluedorn Mark A. Blinn, Director Todd M. Bluedorn, Director /s/ Janet F. Clark /s/ Carrie S. Cox Janet F. Clark, Director Carrie S. Cox, Director /s/ Martin S. Craighead /s/ Curtis C. Farmer Martin S. Craighead, Director Curtis C. Farmer, Director /s/ Jean M. Hobby /s/ Ronald Kirk Jean M. Hobby, Director Ronald Kirk, Director /s/ Pamela H. Patsley /s/ Robert E. Sanchez Pamela H. Patsley, Director Robert E. Sanchez, Director /s/ Richard K. Templeton /s/ Haviv Ilan Richard K. Templeton, Director and Chairman of the Board Haviv Ilan, Director, President and Chief Executive Officer /s/ Rafael R. Lizardi /s/ Julie C. Knecht Rafael R. Lizardi, Senior Vice President and Chief Financial Officer Julie C. Knecht, Vice President and Chief Accounting Officer